isurulakshan/isurulakshan/README.md

 Hi there 👋
 🔭 Hi all, I'm Isuru Chiththananda.
 I worked with cloud and DevOps technologies.

-🏆 I’ve 5+ years of experience in Cloud, Windows and Linux technologies
+🏆 I’ve 7+ years of experience in Cloud, Windows and Linux technologies

+📍🇪🇪 Estonia
-🇱🇰 I'm from Sri Lanka
+🏠🇱🇰 Sri Lanka

 📝 I’ve blogged here about Cloud technologies https://devopslab101.blogspot.com/